arty-F/UniDI/README.md

 ## Usage

-1. Add `MonoInjectorContext` component to any `GameObject` on scene (the injected dependencies lifecycle will be associated with this object).
+1. Add `MonoInjectorContext.cs` component to any `GameObject` on scene (the injected dependencies lifecycle will be associated with this object).

 2. Mark field/property/method into which the dependency should be injected with the `[Inject]` attribute.
 ```csharp